-- Confidential Consultations – classroom observations; early student feedback; consultations on inclusive teaching, course design, writing pedagogy, assessment, student evaluations, and graduate and undergraduate TA training.
+- Confidential consultations – classroom observations; early student feedback; consultations on course design, writing pedagogy, assessment, student evaluations, and graduate and undergraduate TA professional development.

-- Services to Enhance Student Learning - Excellence at Brown pre-orientation program on writing, language learning partners program, classroom-based writing workshops on topics such as peer review.
+- Services to enhance student learning - pre-orientation programs on writing and STEM, peer mentoring programs, conversation partners program, and classroom-based writing workshops on topics such as peer review.

 - Community - programs and projects that bring together faculty, graduate students, postdocs, and undergraduates from across the disciplines.